conan-io/conan-center-index/docs/how_to_add_packages.md

 For C/C++ projects which use CMake for building, you can take a look on [szip](https://github.com/conan-io/conan-center-index/blob/master/recipes/szip/all/conanfile.py) and [recastnavigation](https://github.com/conan-io/conan-center-index/blob/master/recipes/recastnavigation/all/conanfile.py).

+However, if you need to use autotools for building, you can take a look on [mpc](https://github.com/conan-io/conan-center-index/blob/master/recipes/mpc/all/conanfile.py), [libatomic_ops](https://github.com/conan-io/conan-center-index/blob/master/recipes/libatomic_ops/all/conanfile.py), [libev](https://github.com/conan-io/conan-center-index/blob/master/recipes/libev/all/conanfile.py).

 ### Test the recipe locally